 A boardwalk trail is the perfect way to walk leisurely to places that are totally inaccessible.
-It is also a trail that allows for very easy walks since they are mostly flat and well maintained.
+It also allows for very easy walks since they are mostly flat and well maintained.
 Usually situated above ponds, marshes or bogs, a boardwalk trail lets you feel completely immersed in a park, its environment and its own ecosystem.
 The majority of these parks are marshy and filled with tons of potential for wildlife spotting.
-So, get outside and explore these amazing boardwalk trails while it’s still warm.

 Location: Milton, Ontario